-Go to the "Heavens Above" website and follow the instructions to set-up for your location.
+Details of passes of the ISS and other "bright" artificial satellites will be found on the "Heavens-Above" website.
+Go to their website and follow the instructions to set-up for your location.

 Alternatively go to the "spaceweather" website and click the "Flybys" button and follow the instructions to set-up forecasts for your location.